PaulMaly/perlite/README.md

 ### Widget container

-When you deal with multiple widget instantiation, sometimes you want to work with them in the same manner.
+When you deal with multiple widget instantiations, sometimes you want to work with them in the same manner.
 To do that, you can use the handy `$$` container function to work with a bunch of widgets at once:

 ```javascript
 import { $$ } from 'perlite';